 Golf Challenge was released as one of the first games under Sierra On-Line’s dedicated but short-lived SierraVision label in 1982.
 It was created by Harold Schwab and published on cassette for the Atari 400/800.

-The course was visually easy to read, hitting the ball in the right direction was a challenge.
+The course was visually easy to read, but hitting the ball and making it go in the right direction was a challenge.

 Getting the ball onto the green, switched to a closeup view for putting

 While Golf Challenge may have left any true resemblance to real golf out on the course, it still managed to offer an enjoyable and challenging experience, especially as it supported up to 4 players, meaning the entire family could come together and play through 9 or 18 holes together.

 Nearly a year after its release the game was briefly featured in the September 1983 issue of PC Magazine.
 Here the reviewer concluded that he would rather watch grass grow than play Golf Challenge.
 While that definitely doesn’t sound like a hole-in-one it nonetheless helps tell the story of a time when golf aspirations took a swing on the digital fairways.